12 Best Laptops For Photo Editing & Photography in 2017

 Since the old times of the SIMM memories have been gone quite a few years; at the present moment, we can say that, as very old, we can find on the market PCs equipped with DDR3 memory, since new trends are forced toward the recently built DDR4.

 The RAM memory is in charge of storing the entire set of instructions given by a user to the operating system.
 For example, it is very common to say that our PC works slowly if it has a low RAM, as this will limit its ability to perform several tasks simultaneously.
 If a PC has no free RAM available, a crash with memory dump might happen (also known as BSOD, which can also occur by energy problems or hardware conflicts).
-In minor cases, low RAM can cause the programs that consumes more working memory to close unexpectedly.
+In minor cases, low RAM can cause the programs that consume more working memory to close unexpectedly.
 Another scenario that can occur when the system has no RAM available, is system freeze that will require a manual restart.
 RAM memories are sorted by frequency (in GHz) and by latency.

 As a starting point, any current PC dedicated to designing applications must have a minimum of 8 GB of RAM for optimal performance.